-Kronborg Slot is no doubt one of the most beautiful castles in Denmark.
-Together with my sisters, I explored the UNESCO site and the surrounding neighborhood on a beautiful weekend.
+Kronborg Slot is one of the most beautiful castles in Denmark that I had the opportunity to visit during my stay.
+Together with my sisters, I explored the UNESCO heritage site and the surrounding neighborhood on a beautiful weekend.
+We joined a guided tour and learned a great deal about its history.
 Kronborg is located in the municipality of Helsingør, at the most northeastern tip of the island Zealand.
 Its location was perfect during the 1500s, when the king of Denmark, Norway and Sweden required the ships passing through the narrowest point of the Øresund, the sound between Sweden and Denmark, to pay the Sound Dues or tax.

 A little background: The fortress used to be a stronghold called Krogen, built by King Eric II in the 1420s.
 It was King Frederick II who transformed it to the beautiful Kronborg Castle in the 1500s, with Flemings Hans Hendrik van Paesschen and Anthonis van Obbergen as main architects.
 In 1629, the Renaissance castle caught fire, but King Christian IV had it restored to its glory.
 The Swedes conquered the castle in 1658, and in 1785, it lost its royal residence status and was converted to an army barracks.
 During the world wars, the castle was abandoned by the army.
 And later on, after some renovation and reconstruction, the so-called Hamlet‘s castle was opened to the public.

-Why is it called the Hamlets castle, you ask?
+Why is it called the Hamlets castle?
 Shakespeare set his famous tragic play in Elsinore, which is the anglicized name of the Danish town, Helsingør, where the castle is located.
 Hamlet is also a Danish prince.
-This year marks Shakespeare’s 400th death anniversary, and so, one can watch the play live in the castle!
-For tickets and other visiting information, click: http://kongeligeslotte.dk/en/palaces-and-gardens/kronborg-castle/hamlet-2016.html
+On the year when Shakespeare had his 400th death anniversary, the castle had live performances of the play.

 It is also very interesting to explore the underground casemates.
 Many soldiers hid in these passageways in times of war.
 Note, however, that it can be very cold and damp (and creepy) inside the casemates.